 Ujjayi breath for athletes

 Ujjayi is also useful when you’re doing aerobic exercise such as running or cycling.
 In fact, some Olympic athletes have introduced Ujjayi into their training routines to improve their respiratory efficiency, and to relieve their pre-race anxiety.
-Experiment with this breath technique when you’re working out and see how it helps you.
+Experiment with this breathing technique when you’re working out and see how it helps you.

 Ujjayi breath to manage your difficult emotions